Program Dates: June 20- 30, 2016 & June 19-29, 2017

 Conducted on the Campus of Dartmouth College

 The National Association of Credit Management is the leader in executive education for the credit and financial management community.
-NACM entered the arena of continuing executive education 70 years ago, decades before major colleges and universities.
+NACM entered the arena of continuing executive education almost 75 years ago, decades before major colleges and universities.
 Today, NACM continues its dedication to the global promotion and enhancement of the business credit professional through its many educational programs, lead by the GSCFM.

 The Graduate School of Credit and Financial Management (GSCFM) pioneered the concept of advanced-level, executive education and continues to deliver quality, application-based continuing education for the business credit and financial professional.
 The quality and effectiveness of tomorrowâ€™s business credit and financial executive depends on todayâ€™s training and education.
 The most promising executives must strive to move beyond their current skill levels in anticipation of tomorrowâ€™s demands.